 Professor of Biodiversity Earth & Environmental Science (BEES) and Biology

 Philadelphia PA 19104 USA

-New BEES Ph.D. student Virginia Caponera has joined our lab.
+New BEES Ph.D. student Virginia Caponera joined our lab this fall.
 Virginia earned her bachelors degree at Bard College.

 Sean was awarded a Stein Fellowship to conduct thermal ecology research in the Negev Desert in Israel, summer 2019.
 He will be collaborating with Itamar Giladi at Ben Gurion University.

 PhD student Katie Fiocca was selected to present a talk a the 2018 Drexel Emergring Graduate Scholars Conference, and a poster at International Research Showcase.

 -See my Youtube video postings!
 Search for MrEciton

 Web page designed and produced by Sean O'Donnell